 Schools are still out so it’s a busy time for holiday locations, beaches and public pools!

 The Mission Concert features an iconic 70s, 80s or 90s singer (we’ve had Rod Stewart, Sting, Tom Jones…) at a winery in Napier.
 It attracts around 25,000 with picnics in their natural amphitheatre setting.
 (There was no concert in 2015)

-Food and wine festivals are held in Marlborough and Hawkes Bay in February
+Food and wine festivals are also held in Marlborough and Hawkes Bay in February.

 The most iconic event in March would be the freaky Hokitika Wild Foods Festival.
 Don’t come if you have a precious stomach because the offerings will consist of horse semen shots to fried grubs.

 Pasifika Festival is held in Auckland in March packed with thousands of our Pacific Island cousins performing, selling their food and crafts and there’s plenty of music and atmosphere.